The School of Health and Related Research (ScHARR) at The University of Sheffield provides an excellent research environment

 Postgraduate teaching and research is a priority

-There are currently 100 doctoral and 250 masters students in the School, providing a vibrant postgraduate environment.
+There are currently over 100 doctoral and 250 masters students in the School, providing a vibrant postgraduate environment.
 As part of the University of Sheffield, we have a well-developed approach to PhD training.

 The University of Sheffield’s Doctoral Development Programme supports bespoke training needs analysis for all Postgraduate Research (PGR) students, including access to masters modules across faculties/disciplines and generic research and career skills training.